New hope for narcolepsy nightmares: simple therapy shows promise

 Summary

-This study tests a non-drug therapy called Imagery Rehearsal Therapy to see if it can reduce nightmares in adults with narcolepsy.
+This study tests whether a non-drug therapy called Imagery Rehearsal Therapy can help reduce nightmares in adults with narcolepsy.
 About 80 people with narcolepsy will take part, along with their romantic partners.
-Everyone gets the therapy, but at different times, and they fill out questionnaires about nightmares, anxiety, and mood.
+Everyone gets the therapy, but half start right away and half wait a bit.
+The goal is to see if this simple mental exercise can make nightmares less frequent and less intense.

 Disclaimer